 But I got better.

-Now, I’m editing two different books now.
-I’m doing OK, but I still have a lot to learn and I’m doing this all freestyle, no lines or dots to connect except the story lines in my mind and my mind is a web!
+Now, I’m editing two different books that I wrote.
+I’m doing OK, but I still have a lot to learn and I’m doing this all freestyle, no lines or dots to connect except the story lines in the web of my mind!
 Writing’s hard and sometimes it seems impossible but sometimes I get a big, red check on my book edits and I go to the next level.
 Sometimes I have to stay where I am and work out all of the wobbles and curves.

 It doesn’t matter as long as we’re still writing and learning!
 We’ll get better.